No Pressure (Logic album)

 No Pressure is the sixth studio album by American rapper Logic.
 It was released through Def Jam Recordings and Visionary Music Group on July 24, 2020.
 The production on the album was handled by Logic himself, No I.D., 6ix, and FnZ, among others.
 No Pressure contains samples from different classic radio shows, with the final track on the album being solely an excerpt from Orson Welles Commentaries.
-The album was marketed as Logic's final commercial release, however this statement was retracted upon the release of Logic's following mixtape Bobby Tarantino III.
+The album was marketed as Logic's final commercial release, however, this statement was retracted upon the release of Logic's following mixtape Bobby Tarantino III.
 It was supported by the single "Perfect", which was sent to rhythmic contemporary radio on August 11, 2020.

 No Pressure received critical acclaim upon release and was considered a return to form for the Maryland MC following his 2019 studio effort Confessions of a Dangerous Mind, which was met with mostly negative reviews.
 Many critics also commended him for his writing, vocal performances, and for returning to his roots.
 The album debuted at number two on the US Billboard 200, earning 221,000 album-equivalent units in its first week.
 It debuted behind Taylor Swift's eighth studio album, Folklore.
 Shortly after his retirement, Logic embarked on a streaming career on Twitch.
 On June 16, 2021, Logic announced his comeback from retirement.

 Background and release

 On July 16, 2020, Logic announced the album and also announced that the album would be his last as he would be retiring.
 In the tweet, he stated that it had been a "great decade", and it was time to "be a great father."
 The next day, he debuted photos of his son, "Little Bobby".
 His son is also credited as a songwriter on the twelfth track, "A2Z".
 However, Logic returned to rapping on June 16, 2021.

 To celebrate the release, Logic had a "release party extravaganza" on Twitch, where, after playing the album, he became emotional while thanking his fans and other rappers such as Kendrick Lamar, J. Cole, and Drake for how their contributions as his contemporaries inspire him and support him, whether they know it or not.

+Sam Spratt, who designed the album cover, inspired American rapper Kid Cudi with it and Cudi asked Spratt to design the cover for his album Man on the Moon III: The Chosen, which was released on December 11, 2020.

 Music videos for the tracks "DadBod" and "Aquarius III" were released in the week following the album's release.